-It may feel counterproductive to cover these grounds before you’ve even started working together.
-But setting expectations from the start will make things clearer in the long-run and help you create a stronger working relationship based on mutual trust.
+It may be tempting to dive straight into the actual work.
+But setting expectations at the start will make things clearer in the long run.
+This will enable you to create a stronger working relationship based on mutual trust.

-- What do they want from working with you?
+- What issues do they want to solve or avoid?

 - Where do they want to be in the future, compared to where they are now?

 - What materials, resources, or documents can they provide to aid the process?